- Photo: Commonwealth of Pennsylvania

 As a result, over 30 states have drawn up their own anti-FGM legislation, including Pennsylvania and South Carolina, which passed its own bill criminalizing the practice in May.

-U.S. Rep. Scott Perry (R-York) advocated urged Gov. Wolf and the state legislature to create an anti-FGM law.
+U.S. Rep. Scott Perry (R-York) urged Gov. Wolf and the state legislature to create an anti-FGM law.
 He stated that he’s hopeful that the anti-FGM momentum “continues to other states until we all agree that FGM/C is intolerable in the United States of America, and that the perpetrators of this heinous act should be held accountable.”

 The bill was also sponsored by state Reps.
 Tom Murt (R-Montgomery), Donna Bullock (D-Philadelphia), and Pennsylvania House Judiciary Chairman, Robert W. Kauffman (R-Franklin).